im-rcr/Predict-Bike-Sharing-Demand-with-AutoGluon/README.md

 Pandas >= 1.2.4
 AutoGluon 0.2.0
 ```

-### Installation
-For this project, it is highly recommended to use Sagemaker Studio from the course provided AWS workspace.
-This will simplify much of the installation needed to get started.

 For local development, you will need to setup a jupyter lab instance.
 * Follow the [jupyter install](https://jupyter.org/install.html) link for best practices to install and start a jupyter lab instance.